How to Handle Your Mood Swings with Ease and Perfection?

 - Go for a walk, take the stairs.
 Exercise gets your endorphins moving and helps alleviate symptoms associated with menopause.

 - If you’re a smoker, seek the support you need to quit.
-On an average, women who smoke experience menopause symptoms two years earlier than non-smokers.
+On average, women who smoke experience menopause symptoms two years earlier than non-smokers.
 And smokers’ symptoms are often stronger and more troublesome.

 For the emotional body - Healthy emotions like kindness, caring, sharing, forgiving are needed for self as well as for others.